swit-developers/excel-addin-example/README.md

    - Make sure each column has the data format specified at https://developers.swit.io/documentation#create-a-task.

+7. Click **Import tasks**.

-7. Column J will tell you whether each task has been created successfully.
+   - Column J will tell you whether each task has been created successfully.